Advancements

 “Following weekly acupuncture sessions, I reapply the seeds each week until they are no longer needed based on the patient’s results,” Dr. Durve says.
 “They can fall off while showering or sleeping, but that’s typically not a problem.
 If you stimulate the ear seeds daily, they stay in place well.”

 Many acupuncture and auriculotherapy patients also seek diagnoses and treatments from Western medicine.
-Alternative therapies can supplement conventional medical interventions, other therapeutic modalities, and pharmaceutical medications.
+Integrative therapies can supplement conventional medical interventions, other therapeutic modalities, and pharmaceutical medications.
+“Integrative medicine enhances conventional treatments and benefits patients,” she says.

-Patients experience the most significant benefits when making healthy lifestyle choices (including diet, exercise, quality sleep, not smoking, and stress reduction).
+Patients experience the most significant benefits from using ear seeds when also making healthy lifestyle choices — including a heart healthy diet, exercise, stress reduction, prioritizing sleep, not smoking/vaping and avoiding alcohol.

 Dana Kantrowitz is a regular contributor for UHealth’s news service.

-Tags: acupuncture treatment, acupuncture work, Anisha Durve, auriculotherapy, benefits of ear seeds, Osher Center for Integrative Medicine, vaccaria seeds
+Tags: acupressure ear seeds, acupuncture treatment, acupuncture work, Anisha Durve, auriculotherapy, benefits of ear seeds, Osher Center for Integrative Medicine, vaccaria seeds

 Continue Reading